Pareek-Yash/Pareek-Yash/README.md

 </a>
 </br></br></br>
 Hi there evryone, I'm Yash Pareek, Machine Learning Engineer (self-Proclaimed =)) ), DeepLearning enthusiast.
-I'm developing few cool projects over, which I know have been done earlier I know but still I feel it's not bad to do what has been done before YOURSELF.
+Developing projects to LEARN.
 </br></br>
-I have always learned from open-source community and glad to give some back to the community, I would love any collaboration and would love to help with any sort of ML problems that I can.
+I have always learned from open-source community, I would love any collaboration and would love to help with any sort of ML problems that I can.
 </br></br>
+Feel free to let me know of any errors or suggestions.

 ![](https://visitor-badge.laobi.icu/badge?page_id=yash-pareek)

-## Projects

-- [Image Generation with DCGAN] (Work in Progress)
-- [Optical Character Recognition]
-- [Sentiment Analysis on Twitter Dataset]
-- [Neural Style Transfer] (Work in Progress)
-- [The Stock predictor]
-- [Object Detection WebApp]
-- [Portfolio Website]

 ## Stats